irynashkliar/labs_ms/README.md

 # labs_ms
-Repository for labs made at masters study
+Repository for labs made at master's study